rizo/ppx_rule/README.md

 # Compile-time optimization rules

-This syntax extension implements compile-time rewrite rules to offer a powerful and flexible way to optimise your program.
+This syntax extension implements compile-time rewrite rules to offer a powerful and flexible way to optimise your programs.

-Consider the folloring simple examples:
+Consider the following simple examples:

 ```ocaml
 (* Helper functions *)